standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 him.

-When he went down later, he saw that his
-{84}daughter had dropped a spoon she had brought from the sick room.
+When he went down later, he saw that his daughter had dropped a spoon she had brought from the sick room.
 He watched her look with a resolve not to help the search, and sat down and opened the paper.